ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 value.
 In that case the forward motor will be used to hold the aircraft level in a wind.
 See the description of :ref:`Q_VFWD_GAIN <Q_VFWD_GAIN>`.

+.. warning:: During transitions from VTOL to fixed wing mode, all motors can be running at very high levels.
+Battery sag below minimum levels (3.0V/cell for LiPo batteries) and resulting battery damage is possible.
+Extreme cases may even result in a crash due to VTOL motor output being too low.
+This is especially true when using high capacity, low C rating flight batteries common for long duration setups.
+This can be managed somewhat with manual throttle control when manually transitioning, but in AUTO mode, a VTOL to fixed wing transition is currently done with :ref:`THR_MAX<THR_MAX>`  on the forward motor until transition is complete, so very high currents can be experienced.
+Whether or not this will be an issue can be determined by examining the battery voltage during a manually initiated transition from the flight log.
+If too much voltage sag is seen, the best solutions are to use a higher C rating flight battery, or use separate batteries for forward motors and the VTOL motors, or to use :ref:`BATT_WATT_MAX<BATT_WATT_MAX>` and other parameters to limit excessive current draw during transitions.
+(See :ref:`Limiting Excessive Battery Power Draw <batt-watt-max>` )

 Tailsitter Transitions
 ======================